Azerbaijan–Burkina Faso relations

 Bilateral relations exist between the Republic of Azerbaijan and the Republic of Burkina Faso in the diplomatic, cultural, socio-economic and other spheres.
 Neither country has a resident ambassador.
-Burkina Faso has a non resident embassy in Ankara.
+Burkina Faso has a non-resident embassy in Ankara.

 Diplomatic relations

-Diplomatic relations between the Republic of Azerbaijan and the Republic of Burkina Faso were established for the first time on May 31, 2004.

-Earlier, on May 28, 2004, the governments of two countries signed a Protocol on the establishment of diplomatic relations.
+Diplomatic relations between Azerbaijan and Burkina Faso were established for the first time on May 31, 2004.
+Earlier, on May 28, 2004, the governments of the two countries had signed a protocol on the establishment of diplomatic relations.

 Economic cooperation

 Burkina Faso's main export to Azerbaijan is energy.

 There is a cooperation in the energy sector.

 According to United Nations statistics, Azerbaijan's exports to Burkina Faso in 2018 amounted to 51,744 US dollars.

 According to United Nations statistics, Burkina Faso's exports to Azerbaijan in 2019 amounted to 3,644 US dollars.

 International cooperation

-Cooperation between Azerbaijan and Burkina Faso in the international arena is carried out within the framework of various organizations: the Organization of Islamic Cooperation, UNESCO, and the African Union.
+Cooperation between Azerbaijan and Burkina Faso in the international arena is carried out within the framework of various organizations, including the Organization of Islamic Cooperation, UNESCO, and the African Union.